 Lifespan: 9 to 15 years

-Origin of the Dogo Argentino dog breed.
+Origin of the Dogo Argentino Dog Breed

-Crossbreeding various purebred dogs with old fighting dogs from Cordoba which were strong and vigorous.
+The Dogo Argentino dates back to approximately 1928, when Dr. Antonio Nores Martinez, a renowned Argentinian doctor with a passion for dogs and “big game” hunting, decided to systematically go about creating the “ultimate” hunting companion for himself.
+He accomplished this by crossbreeding various purebred dogs with old fighting dogs from Cordoba, which were solid and vigorous.
 After spending a long time studying and selecting the desired breeds across different generations, the doctor finally “settled” on what would eventually become the dog we know today as the Dogo Argentino.

 Early on…

-True to the Doctors original intentions, the Dogo’s strong hunting instincts set this dog apart from others making him an ideal companion on hunting trips.
-And unlike many other hunting dogs, this dog’s natural size and fearless attitude made him perfect for hunting larger, more dangerous animals.
+The Dogo Argentino was initially thought of as just a “fighting dog,” which is “understandable” given the year he was created and his apparent similarities to other dog fighting breeds developed before him.
+However, true to the Doctors’ original intentions, the Dogo’s strong hunting instincts set this dog apart from others, making him an ideal companion on hunting trips.
+Unlike many other hunting dogs, this dog’s natural size and fearless attitude made him perfect for hunting larger, more dangerous animals.

 - Male Dogo Argentinos weigh between 88 to 100 pounds and are 24 to 27 inches in height